elegs99/Open-Source-Grab-n-Drag-Infinite-Scroll-Carousel/README.md

 ### Manual Download

-Download the files directly from [npm](https://www.npmjs.com/package/grab-n-drag-infinite-carousel) or the repository:
+Download the files directly from [npm](https://www.npmjs.com/package/grab-n-drag-infinite-carousel) or this repository:
 - `grab-n-drag-infinite-carousel.js` (or `grab-n-drag-infinite-carousel.min.js` for production)
 - `grab-n-drag-infinite-carousel.css` (or `grab-n-drag-infinite-carousel.min.css` for production)